ilkkanml/TV_Project_Platform/project-bible/07-payment-bible.md

 - Do not store full raw card payloads.
 - Do not trust frontend price values.
 - Do not trust frontend duration values.
+- Do not trust frontend discount values.
 - Do not extend subscriptions before verified payment success.
 - Verify payment provider webhook signatures.
 - Manual payment approvals must be admin-only.
 - Payment actions should be audit logged.
 - Payment status must be tracked clearly.
+- Duplicate payment processing must be prevented.

 ## MVP Payment Strategy

 The MVP may start with manual payment records.

-Manual payments are useful while the product foundation is being built.
+Manual payments are useful while the platform foundation is being built.

 Manual payment flow may include:

-- Customer selects plan.
+1. Customer selects a software access plan.
-- Customer submits payment request or proof.
+2. Customer submits payment request or payment proof.
-- Admin reviews payment.
+3. Admin reviews the payment.
-- Admin approves or rejects payment.
+4. Admin approves or rejects the payment.
-- Approved payment extends the subscription.
+5. Approved payment extends the subscription.
-- Rejected payment does not extend the subscription.
+6. Rejected payment does not extend the subscription.
-- Audit log records the admin decision.
+7. Audit log records the admin decision.

+Manual payments must not be described as payment for channels, streams, playlists, or content.

 ## Manual Payment Rules